 University of New Mexico Annual Women’s Health Conference

 How to find a mentor

-Unfortunately, there is no central website that we are aware connecting you to mentors in the field.
-Our best advice is to reach out and network with physicians in this field via attending conferences, sending emails to these two programs, and by finding leaders in women's health within your health system.
+Unfortunately, there is no central website that we are aware of connecting you to mentors in the field.
+Our best advice is to reach out and network with physicians in this field via attending conferences, sending emails, and finding leaders in women’s health within your health system.